callumrollo/callumrollo.github.io/content/articles/packaging.md

 ### Disclaimers

-1. There are loads of other guides out there, check out *sources* at the bottom of this page for several of them.
+1. **Surely this has been done before?** There are loads of other guides out there, check out *sources* at the bottom of this page for several of them.
 Other people have done it before and better.
 I'm only writing this because, when I created my first package, I couldn't find this info all in one place.
+Also PyPI went through a major revamp in 2017, so tutorials written before then can be very confusing.

-2. You will probably hit snags when following this with your own package.
-All code is unique, search engines are your friend.
+2. **I did x and it didn't work/I got an error/my cat is now on fire.** You will very likely hit snags when following this tutorial with your own package.
+All code is unique, search engines are your friend, but feel free to email me if you get really stuck!

-3. Is it hard to do/will people laugh at me if I lack mad hacker skillz?
-No!
-The FOSS community is far from perfect, buteverone has they're first time doing this stuff.
+3. **Is this hard to do/will people laugh at me if I lack mad hacker skillz?** No!
+The FOSS community is far from perfect, but everyone has they're first time doing this stuff.
 Your merges will screw up the codebase, your CI checks will fail, your package will ship with half the parts missing.
 This is fine.
 In software, failure is cheap and part of learning.

-### Let's go!
+# Let's go!

 You start off with a script.
 A beautiful script.
 Maybe it does something super useful like doubling a number.
 In a script called `bignumber.py`, you have a function: